-How to Make Goat Milk and Honey Hot Process Soap (A Tutorial & Recipe)
+How to Make Goat Milk & Honey Hot Process Soap (A Quick & Easy Tutorial & Recipe)

 "Oh, no!"
 I thought.
 "Now I'll have to give Goat Milk & Honey soap a try!"
 I'm afraid of failure, so I was hesitant.
 Isn't goat milk soap difficult to make?
 Can't it burn and turn an ugly looking brown color with a weird smell?
 Aren't there some extra steps to take?

 But then, I looked at it this way: If even I could make this recipe work, then ANY body can, right?
 What a testimony this would be to the effectiveness and ease of the natural soap recipes in Kelly's new book!